 Presently, I am taking two courses through the University of Wyoming:

-ADED 5240 – Teaching Adults: This course is developed upon the premise that individuals teach as they would expect to be taught.
-It focuses on methods for teaching adults in formal as well as informal settings.
+ADED 5240 – Teaching Adults: This course is developed on the premise that individuals teach as they would expect to be taught.
+It focuses on methods for teaching adults in a formal as well as an informal settings.
 The learning styles literature is reviewed and implications for instructional settings are analyzed.
 Participants also critique their teaching performance through videotaped sessions.

 ITEC 5070 – Trends in Ethical, Legal and Social Issues: This course focuses on selected issues with special ethical, legal, and social significance for professionals working in postsecondary education.